-During his teens, Kuti divided his time between the band and school, participating in African Football.
+During his teens, Seun divided his time between the band and school, participating in African Football.
 From the time he was 18, he pursued music full-time.
-His shows were always a mix of his father's tunes and his own.
-Although the elder Kuti never performed his recorded work on-stage, Seun felt it important that these compositions get a live hearing and added them to his own set.
+His shows were always a mix of his father's tunes and his own, and he began to add his own twist to the music, digging deep into various African traditions to reflect the continent's struggles and cultures.

 Find out about his latest music and tour date via his website www.seunkuti.net